 There are plenty of other network projects that you can do on the Raspberry Pi that you might be interested in.

-If you have any feedback on this MAC address spoofing tutorial, then please feel free to leave us a comment over on our forum.
+If you have any feedback on this MAC address spoofing tutorial, then please feel free to leave us a comment below.